centreon/centreon-documentation/en/installation/prerequisites.md

 ### DBMS

-> Centreon advises you to use MariaDB.
+> Centreon supports MariaDB.
+You can use another DBMS based on MySQL, but it will only be supported by the community.

 | Software | Version |
 |----------|---------|